uchicago-computation-workshop/Spring2023/05_04_Daniel_Nettle/README.md

 <p class=footertext2>

-**Daniel Nettle** is a researcher in the Evolution and Social Cognition team at the Ecole Normale Supérieure-PSL, Paris. he is also a Professor of Behavioural Science at Newcastle University.
+**Daniel Nettle** is a researcher in the Evolution and Social Cognition team at the Ecole Normale Supérieure-PSL, Paris.
+He is also a Professor of Behavioural Science at Newcastle University.
 He studies a number of different topics relating to behaviour, cognition, society and health.

 </p>